defi-wonderland/op-handbook/docs/interoperability/overview.md

 - What risks are introduced by preconfirmations or cyclic dependencies?
 - Why does interop require consistent predeploy addresses across chains?

 Let's understand how OP Chains talk to each other and what keeps the system safe.
-Let's go : )